xapix-io/paos/README.md

 # Installation

-Because soap-ws depends on a list of external dependencies that are not published in clojars or maven, you need to add them to your project's repository list yourself.
+Because soap-ws depends on a list of external dependencies that are not published in clojars or maven, you need to add them to the project's repository list yourself.

 ## leiningen